grafana/loki/docs/sources/shared/configuration.md

 Configuration for `memberlist` client.
 Only applies if the selected kvstore is memberlist.

-When a memberlist config with at least 1 join_members is defined, kvstore of type memberlist is automatically selected for all the components that require a ring unless otherwise specified in the component's configuration section.
+When a memberlist config with atleast 1 join_members is defined, kvstore of type memberlist is automatically selected for all the components that require a ring unless otherwise specified in the component's configuration section.

 ```yaml
 # Name of the node in memberlist cluster.
 Defaults to hostname.